Candide Theme of Suffering

 The absolutist Optimism of Dr. Pangloss is frequently revealed to be irrational and unfounded in reality.
-The novel offers one example after another of pain, loss, misfortune, and suffering meant to underscore the flaws in the philosophy of Optimism.
+Candide offers one example after another of pain, loss, misfortune, and suffering meant to underscore the flaws in the philosophy of Optimism.

 Questions About Suffering